Inhibition of return: Functional significance

 It has been suggested that IOR promotes exploration of new, previously unattended objects during visual search or foraging by preventing attention from returning to already-attended objects, providing an evolutionary advantage.

 Klein hypothesized that in a parallel visual search, the difference between RTs at probe targets and empty locations should be less than in a serial visual search.
 He suggested that this occurs because in serial searches, "inhibitory tags" are left at each location that has been attended to.
 Thus, IOR is a mechanism that allows a person not to re-search in previously searched visual fields as a function of "inhibitory tags".
 This is known as the foraging facilitator proposal.

 Researchers (including Klein himself) initially challenged the foraging facilitator proposal.
 Pratt and Abrams suggested that IOR was not a foraging assistant because inhibition only occurred at the most recently attended stimulus.
 Earlier, Klein and Taylor found that it could not be concluded that attention was inhibited in IOR because at that time, inhibition had not been examined utilizing non-spatial discrimination tasks.
 Additionally, questions arose after it had been difficult to replicate Klein's findings, however, similar finding were reported eventually.

 Although researchers had proposed these challenges initially, more recent empirical studies have not only replicated Klein's findings, but have also rebutted the challenges posed initially.

+Although recent studies have proposed the time effect as much lower, 20 milliseconds.
+This could mean IOR may have a much less profound effect.
+As with many phenomenon research for conclusivity ongoing.